 Work with the top commercial mortgage broker in the country that has originated billions in CMBS loans.
-When looking at doing a CMBS loan, its important to know that while there is one CMBS market, not all conduit lenders are the same.
+When looking for a CMBS lender, its important for real estate investors to know that while there is one CMBS market, not all conduit lenders are the same.
 Since we are consistently quoting these loans and working with dozens of these lenders, we know who will be the most competitive and in what areas we can push.
 Contact us directly to get a highly competitive quote today.

 We Provide CMBS Loans Nationwide

 CMBS lending is available anywhere from $1 million up to theoretically no max loan amount.
-While CMBS loan do go down to $1 million, many times the transaction costs don’t make sense for such a small loan size.
+While these do go down to $1 million, many times the transaction costs don’t make sense for such a small loan size.
 Most lenders in the space will start looking at loans around $3 million and go up from there.

 Lenders in this space will go up to 75% for most asset types.
 Many times we can deliver loan terms that are higher than 75%, but it will be building in mezzanine or preferred equity to get that high.